ariga/atlas/doc/website/blog/2023-05-08-atlas-v011-kubernetes-operator.md

 Today, we are excited to announce the release of [Atlas v0.11.0](https://github.com/ariga/atlas/releases/tag/v0.11.0), which introduces the [Atlas Kubernetes Operator](/integrations/kubernetes/operator).
-This release is a major milestone in our mission to make Atlas the most robust and modern to manage your database schemas.
-With the Atlas Kubernetes Operator, you can now manage your database schemas with Atlas from within your Kubernetes cluster.
+This release is a major milestone in our mission to make Atlas the most robust and modern way to manage your database schemas.
+With the Atlas Kubernetes
+Operator, you can now manage your database schemas with Atlas from within your Kubernetes cluster.

 In this release, we also introduce a new concept to Atlas -